 Who are the White Bloc and what is your relationship with them like?

-The White Bloc is an organisation created to destroy us, comprised of members from the extreme right.
+The White Bloc is an organization created to destroy us, comprised of members from the extreme right.

 Is it possible to tell us about some of the things you have done together as a group?